Hourly/wage position hiring and compensation guide

 - Send a confirmation letter (printed from eJobs) to each new hourly employee.
 This letter confirms employment and start date, and makes the individual aware of the temporary nature of wage employment.

 - Provide new hourly employee with important information on VCU policies and procedures.
-Give hourly employee the policy checklist (search under VCU HR forms) for new hires and have him/her sign to signify awareness of and intention to abide by university policies.
+Give hourly employee the policy checklist (search under VCU HR forms search) for new hires and have him/her sign to signify awareness of and intention to abide by university policies.

 Step 5: Department forwards paperwork to VCU Human Resources